bettermarks/opal/docs/opal_concept.md

   HP is usually bundled with an Identity Provider (IDP)
 * a Product Serivce (PS), which holds products which can be licensed
 * the OPen Adaptive Licensing (OPAL) itself.
-* optional is a shop which configures and sells the licenses

 ![](diagrams/components.png)
-Components of the 'license featured' application

 ## Hierarchy Provider